kcaisley/kcaisley/misc/hdl21.md

     * This would be done before the structural level work is completed.
     * Also, I should like some way to exchange between netlist+model vs behavioral representations of systems.
     * Perhaps I do this by simply having a parrallel set of python classes, build on something like OpenVAF?

-# Questions

-* Best way to communicate?
-* What was added in HDL21 v4?